cmakafui/sdm-golang-app/README.md

    http://localhost:5080
    ```

 3. **Use the web interface to generate test data or input your own address and data to store and retrieve information.
-The output will be displayed below the form.**
+The output will be displayed below the form, with differences between stored and retrieved data highlighted.**

 ## Architecture